ChASE-library/ChASE/docs/module.rst

 .. note::

-   This class implements the ChASE algorithm by the virtual functions, it cannot run in practice until the further implementations of these virtual functions.
+   This class implements the ChASE algorithm by the virtual functions, it cannot run in practice until the further implementations of these virtual functions are provided.

 .. note::